ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           # make sure the expected objects are present, calling the base's __init__
           super(CallbackModule, self).__init__()

-          # start the timer when the plugin is loaded, the first play should start a few miliseconds after.
+          # start the timer when the plugin is loaded, the first play should start a few milliseconds after.
           self.start_time = datetime.now()

       def _days_hours_minutes_seconds(self, runtime):